zolotarovgl/busco_tree/README.md

 # BUSCO-based phylogeny

-Identify single BUSCO orthologs in `species_list` and build a species tree for GeneRax
+Identify single BUSCO orthologs in `species_list` and build a species tree for GeneRax.

 ## TODOs